golioth/developer-training/website/docs/after-training/magtag-nametag.md

 ### Upload and convert to a header file

-Use the left sidebar menu on the KASM desktop to upload your XBM file.
+Use the left sidebar menu on the Kasm desktop to upload your XBM file.
 From the `nametag` directory, use the helper script to convert this to a c header file.

 ```bash